DayneSorvisto/mlops-lifecycle-toolkit/README.md

 ### Getting Started

 The "toolkit" itself is located in the src folder and includes a Python cookiecutter package so folder structure can be customized.
-In additon there's docker compose file inside the infrastructure folder

-Getting started is as simple as running
+Launch the platform by running

 ```docker compose up```